 In some people, lavender essential oil might produce skin irritation or an allergic response.
-If you are nauseated or have a headache after taking lavender, stop using it right away.
+If you are nauseated or have a headache after taking lavender, stop using it immediately.

 Because ingesting lavender essential oil might induce toxicity, it should only be done under the guidance of a medical practitioner.

-Other than inhalation, combining lavender oil with carrier oil is a popular method.
-The lavender essential oil may be rubbed into the skin or added to a bath once it has been mixed with a carrier oil.
+Other than inhalation, combining lavender oil with a carrier oil is a popular method.
+The lavender essential oil may be rubbed into the skin or added to a bath once mixed with a carrier oil.

-The FDA considers lavender essential oil to be generally safe, but it must be used for the stated purpose and following product dosage instructions with the command of the doctor.
+The FDA considers lavender essential oil generally safe, but it must be used for the stated purpose and following product dosage instructions with the doctor’s command.

 Excessive consumption of lavender oil has been linked to nausea and sleepiness, therefore stick to the instructions on the bottle and do not take exceed a dose of any day.

 L-Theanine is neither an essential nor a non-essential amino therefore it is not found in the human diet.
 This is often referred to as a non-dietary amino acid.

 Due to its structure, L-Theanine is reported to enter the brain quickly after oral ingestion.
 L-theanine may be found in several foods, although green and black teas are the most frequent sources.